gmag11/EnigmaIOT/readme.md

 Any ESP8266 board with at least 1 MB of flash is valid.

+There are several implementations in [examples](https://github.com/gmag11/EnigmaIOT/tree/master/examples):

+[EnigmaIOT Node](https://github.com/gmag11/EnigmaIOT/tree/master/examples/enigmaiot_node): Basic node with deep sleep function.
+Sensor data is mocked up in example, you only need to replace it with your sensor reading code.
+Expected duration with 2 AA type batteries is more than one year, but a low power booster/regulator should be used in a custom ESP8266 board.

+[EnigmaIOT Node NonSleepy](https://github.com/gmag11/EnigmaIOT/tree/master/examples/enigmaiot_node_nonsleepy): Same functionality as previous example but this does not sleep.
+This may be useful for sensors or actuators which are connected to mains.

+[EnigmaIOT LED Flasher](https://github.com/gmag11/EnigmaIOT/tree/master/examples/enigmaiot_led_flasher): On non sleepy nodes a common clock may be synchronized with gateway.
+This is an example of this.
+All nodes that include this firmware will flash their built in LED synchronously after successful registration.

 ### Gateway

+A gateway concentrates communication from all nodes, manages their registrations status, negotiate session key with them and outputs their messages to an output protocol.

+[EnigmaIOT integrated GW](https://github.com/gmag11/EnigmaIOT/tree/master/examples/enigmaiot_integrated_gw) is the implementation for a MQTT gateway.

 Since version 0.7.0 Gateway is a ESP32 or ESP8266 board with 4 MB of flash memory or more.
 ESP8266 gateways cannot use MQTT TLS encryption due to memory limitations.

+Thanks to modular design, other output modules may be easily developed by implementing `GwOutput_generic.h`.
+Examples of this may be LoRaWAN output gateway, COAP gateway or any other network protocol that is needed.
+Even an offline SD data logger could be done.

 ## Data format